-- There's a lack of policy that clearly indicates what level of impact is deemed unacceptable. - For water, biodiversity, cultural heritage, air quality, there is no impact threshold that the proponent or the community has certainty beforehand will not be permitted. - Stronger measures are needed to protect Biophysical Strategic Agricultural Land, water resources and other attributes from unacceptable impacts from mining so that it does not have to be left at the discretion of the Commission.
+- There is a lack of policy that clearly indicates what level of impact is deemed unacceptable. - For water, biodiversity, cultural heritage, air quality, there is no impact threshold that the proponent or the community has certainty beforehand will not be permitted. - Stronger measures are needed to protect Biophysical Strategic Agricultural Land, water resources and other attributes from unacceptable impacts from mining so that it does not have to be left at the discretion of the Commission.

-We would like to see the processes of the Commission strengthened as follows:
+I would like to see the processes of the Commission strengthened as follows:

 - Ensure that any interested member of the public can attend and address public hearings where they are held. - Currently, the IPC's guideline for public hearings does not guarantee any interested member of the public the ability to present to the Commission.
-Given that these hearings extinguish legal appeal rights, this is a breach of fairness. - Note that the ICAC has said that "The limited availability of third party appeal rights under the EP&A Act means that an important check on executive government is absent."
-Such rights are routinely and almost invariably extinguished for major resource projects by the holding of IPC public hearings. - The nomination form to address these hearings asks for detail about whether you have a "Direct and immediate interest."
-This is not a concept that has basis in the Environmental Planning and Assessment Act 1979 nor is it appropriate that certain inputs be prioritised over others.
-The
+Given that these hearings extinguish legal appeal rights, this is a breach of fairness. - I note that the ICAC has said that "The limited availability of third party appeal rights under the EP&A Act means that an important check on executive government is absent."3 Such rights are routinely and almost invariably extinguished for major resource projects by the holding of IPC public hearings.